HF Sinclair (DINO) Gains As Market Dips: What You Should Know

 HF Sinclair will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect HF Sinclair to post earnings of $3.44 per share.
 This would mark year-over-year growth of 3227.27%.
-Meanwhile, our latest consensus estimate is calling for revenue of $7.84 billion, up 39.36% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $7.84 billion, up 39.36% from the year-ago period.

-Any recent changes to analyst estimates for HF Sinclair should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for HF Sinclair.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.69% lower.
-HF Sinclair currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.85% lower.
+HF Sinclair is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that HF Sinclair has a Forward P/E ratio of 3.45 right now.
-This represents a discount compared to its industry's average Forward P/E of 29.43.
+Investors should also note HF Sinclair's current valuation metrics, including its Forward P/E ratio of 5.72.
+Its industry sports an average Forward P/E of 25.58, so we one might conclude that HF Sinclair is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report